-- So should we all become global warming skeptics? - If we average over models that overfit in \independent\ ways, we expect the test error to be lower, so this gives more confidence:
+- So should we all become global warming skeptics? - If we average over models that overfit in independent ways, we expect the test error to be lower, so this gives more confidence:

-- We should be skeptical of individual models, but agreeing predictions made by models with different data/assumptions are more likely be true. - All the near-future predictions agree, so they are likely to be accurate. - And temperature changes are likely to change continuously. - Variance is higher further into future, so predictions are less reliable. - Relying more on assumptions and less on data.
+- We should be skeptical of individual models, but agreeing predictions made by models with different data/assumptions are more likely be true. - All the near-future predictions agree, so they are likely to be accurate. - And it's probably reasonable to assume fairly continuous change (no big "jumps"). - Variance is higher further into future, so predictions are less reliable. - Relying more on assumptions and less on data.